-- Students may bike to and from school only if a signed Permission Form is on file from the parent. - The Permission Form for Walking/Biking Home from School is available on stes.org. - Students must wear a helmet, per the city ordinance. - One person per bike. - Bikes may not be ridden on campus. - Bikes are to be parked and locked in the bike rack that is located in Scotland Yard. - Students who live within walking distance of the school may walk to and from school only if a signed letter is on file from the parent. - Students should follow a planned route to and from school.
-Parent(s) should know their child's route(s).
+- Students may bike to and from school only if a signed Permission Form is on file from the parent. - The Walking/Biking waiver is at stes.org and must be completed each school year.

+- Students must wear a helmet, per the city ordinance. - One person per bike. - Bikes may not be ridden on campus. - Bikes are to be parked and locked in the rack located in the school parking lot. - Students who live within walking distance of the school may walk to and from school only if a signed letter is on file from the parent. - Students should follow a planned route to and from school.
+Parents should know their child's route.